fetchai/docs-archived/docs/etch-language/states.md

 endfunction
 ```

-This is useful for `ShardedState` types which build up with immediate write anonymous `State` types behind the scenes.
+This is useful for `ShardedState` types which initialise using these immediate write anonymous `State` types behind the scenes.